stigcq/livefeed-api/README.md

 2. run npm install
 3. create an .env file (see sample.env) for your db setting
 4. run npm start
-5. See curl.tests file for example curl invocations
+5. See curl.tests file for example curl invocations and documentation on the API.

 ## public/example